 By pushing on the sheet of drywall around where the crack is located, you can learn a lot about the cause of the crack.
 If it rests securely against a stud, you know that the backing is present but just the fasteners failed.
 However, if you do not sense a drywall stud behind where the sheet is moving, it is possible that when framing and before hanging drywall, there was not enough drywall backing installed.

 Eliminating the cause of insufficient drywall backing is not an easy task.
 You need to gain access behind the sheet of drywall and attach wooden or metal backing to the existing structure.
 Then, you can secure the drywall to the newly installed backing and repair the crack.
 In rare cases, you can access the back of the drywall by entering a crawl space in the attic or wall cavity.
 However, most often this is not possible.

 If you are unable to access the back of the drywall you will need to cut a hole in the drywall and install backing where it is missing.
 This may seem drastic, but if you are not able to secure the drywall before taping and finishing, it will crack again in the future.

-In most cases however, a strapped backing patch will not be practical.
-Instead, you will need to cut a larger hole in the drywall to allow you to attach backing to the existing structure.
+However, in most cases a strapped backing patch will not be practical.
+Instead, you will need to cut a larger hole in the drywall to allow you to attach the backing to the existing structure.
 Once the backing is in place, you can secure both your patch and existing drywall to the new backing.
 In all cases, your goal is to secure the drywall and eliminate all movement.

 Movement of the underlying structure not accounted for